 Learning About Compassion and Forgiveness After Growing Up in a ‘Dysfunctional’ Family

-Growing up in an Asian household, I have had times when I resented the relationships I had with my family.
-Looking back at it now however, I realised that it was simply their way of showing concern and love from what they knew and how.
+Growing up in an Asian household, there have been times when I resented the relationships I had with my family.
+Looking back now, however, I realise that it was simply their way of showing concern and love, based on what they knew.

-My parents were divorced when I was 2 years old, I didn’t understand or realise this but I knew they had always fought, yelled and screamed at one another.
-Eventually, I guess, I grew used to this relationship that they had and didn’t think much of it.
+My parents got divorced when I was 2 years old.
+I didn’t understand what was happening, but I knew they always fought and screamed at one another.
+I guess I just I got used to this relationship and didn’t think much of it.

-Maybe it was because of this, which led to having a dysfunctional family, no one knew how to express one’s feelings, we each blamed each other, we didn’t even eat together as a family, and we closed off our feelings—making this a family of strangers who were simply connected by blood and familial responsibility.
+Maybe that was what led to having a dysfunctional family, where no one knew how to express their feelings.
+We blamed each other, we didn’t eat together as a family, and we closed off our feelings – becoming a family of strangers who were simply connected by blood and familial responsibility.

-There was an incident in year 5 when I experienced depression and along with my sister, we would stay up all night playing video games.
+I remember when I was in year 5, I had depression and I would stay up all night with my sister, playing video games.

-I would say this was our ‘escape’ from reality.
-This gradually deteriorated my interest in going to school, so I ended up skipping it.
-I even had times when I wouldn’t look after my physical appearance.
-As a result, this drove my mother to her breaking point where she really didn’t know what to do.
+I would say this was our escape from reality.
+Gradually, I lost all interest in going to school, so I ended up skipping it.
+At times, I wouldn’t even take care of my physical appearance.
+This drove my mother to her breaking point and she didn’t know what to do.

-Mind you, depression in 2012 was an uncommon thing.
-My mother took my sister and I to various places in order to find a ‘cure’ for this state and spent lots of money for medicine where eventually.
-She then became that overbearing ‘helicopter’ mum who would always nag and be strict with us.
+Back in 2012, depression wasn’t a common thing.
+My mother took my sister and me to various places to find a ‘cure’ for this state and spent lots of money on medicine.
+She eventually became an overbearing ‘helicopter mum’, who would always nag us and be strict.

-Looking back, our mum was only trying her best to show she was worried about us and cared for us in a ‘tough love’ way that’s similar to all typical asian parents.
+Looking back, our mum was only trying her best to show she was worried about us, and cared for us in a ‘tough love’ way that’s typical of Asian parents.

-Perhaps this was the repercussions of having a dysfunctional family and thus leading some sort of rebellion without realising that this would eventually hurt those around us.
+Perhaps this was the repercussions of having a dysfunctional family, leading to some sort of rebellion without realising that it would eventually hurt those around us.

 Read Falun Gong Described by Many as a ‘True Way’.